44 INCH CHEST

 Ever seen a grown man cry?
 How about a grown man that looks like he works for the mob?
-Heartbreak and emotion is not what you associate with big rough neck, jack-jawed British sluggers.
-Yet 44 Inch Chest delivers just that.
+Heartbreak and emotion are not what you associate with a big roughneck, jack-jawed British sluggers.
+Yet “44 Inch Chest” delivers just that.

-The film carries a rough and tough humor, where the subtly derives from the deep and meaningful sentiments that these hard-hitters express along with the fast talking, innuendo ridden slang that only the British can deliver.
+The film carries rough-and-tough humor, where the subtly derives from the deep and meaningful sentiments that these hard-hitters express along with the fast-talking, innuendo ridden slang that only the British can deliver.
 The dialogue per each character is worth reviewing the film alone.

 The true stars of the film are Ray Winstone (“Beowulf,” “The Departed”), Tom Wilkinson (“Rock-N-Rolla,” “Michael Clayton”), and Ian McShane (“Hot Rod,” “Deadwood”), whose stage presence truly fills the film with grandeur.
 The range Winstone displays as the lead character dominates each scene.
 Just one look into the man’s giant dough eyes and you cannot help but emphasize with him.

 “44 Inch Chest” is no ordinary gangster flick.
 The film has heart, more than you can shake a ham-sized fist at.
 Toss in perfect comedic subtly and a hint of metaphysics/psycho-psychology and the film falls right into line with other great British filmmaking.

 (for pervasive strong language including sexual references, and some violence)